uzairaslam196/credit_approver/README.md

 - **📊 LiveDashboard**: Monitor application metrics at `/dev/dashboard`
 - **🔄 Live Reload**: Automatic browser refresh during development
 - **✨ Hot Code Reloading**: Real-time code updates

+### State Management & Persistence

+- **📝 LiveView State**: All user answers and progress stored in LiveView process memory
+- **🚀 No Database Required**: Zero persistence layer - pure in-memory session management
+- **⚡ Instant Responses**: No database queries mean lightning-fast interactions
+- **🔧 Easy Migration**: Database persistence can be added later when needed

+> **Architecture Decision**: This implementation prioritizes simplicity and speed by using LiveView's built-in state management.
+User sessions are maintained in memory during the assessment process, and results are immediately delivered via email with PDF attachment.
+For production scale or audit requirements, adding database persistence would be straightforward.

 ---